Poplar Recreation Ground Memorial: Background

 London had faced air raids by Zeppelin airships in 1915 and 1916.
 The first fixed-wing bombers to attack targets in England hit Folkestone and Shorncliffe on 25 May 1917, causing 95 deaths and 195 injuries.
 Cloud prevented this bombing raid reaching its intended target of London.
 A second raid hit Sheerness on 5 June 1917.

 Early on Wednesday 13 June 1917, Hauptmann Ernst Brandenburg left an airfield near Ghent in Belgium with a formation of 20 Gotha G.IV aircraft from Kampfgeschwader der Obersten Heeresleitung 3 (Kagohl 3), as part of Operation Türkenkreuz, the German plan for the strategic bombing of London.
 The aircraft had been fitted with extra reserve fuel tanks to enable a non-stop flight.
 Two quickly turned back, but the other 18 aircraft made good progress in clear but hazy summer skies.
 They flew over the English Channel, and one dropped bombs on Margate.
 Three bombed Shoeburyness, and one left to undertake aerial photo-reconnaissance over Greenwich.

 The remaining 14 Gothas in two formations flew over East London.
-The bombers created a great noise, but were assumed to be friendly until they began dropping bombs in Barking, East Ham and the docks in the East End.
+The bombers created a great noise, but were assumed to be friendly until they began dropping bombs.
 The Gothas continued over the city, and then turned back over Regent's Park at about 12 noon, dropping a concentration of over 70 bombs in an area within 1 mi of Liverpool Street Station.
 Three bombs hit the station itself, where the poet Siegfried Sassoon was present on leave.
 Over 100 people were killed, and over 400 injured, in the deadliest air raid on London during the First World War.
 The dead included PC Alfred Smith, who is commemorated in the Memorial to Heroic Self-Sacrifice at Postman's Park.

 British anti-aircraft guns at various locations around London opened fire, and aircraft from the three home defence squadrons the Royal Flying Corps were scrambled to intercept, but they both struggled to find a target in the hazy conditions, and none of the Gothas was lost.
 On his return, Brandenburg was summoned to Berlin to be awarded the Pour le Mérite, Germany's highest military honour.
 He was wounded in an air crash on the return flight from Berlin.

 The daylight bombers were to return to London on Saturday 7 July 1917.